ArvinFlores/FloresCCTVWebAssets/README.md

 ```

 ### Create env file
-In the root of the project, create a `.env.development` file and add the following
+In the root of the project, create a `.env` file and add the following
 ```
 CAMERA_IP=<raspberry pi ip>
 ```